Editor, FedTools

 - TRICARE vs. FEHB for Military Retirees in Federal Jobs (2026)

-Military retirees in federal jobs can keep TRICARE, run it with FEHB, or suspend FEHB and save thousands.
-The 2026 cost tables, the 5-year-rule trap, and the strategy.
+Military retirees in federal jobs can keep TRICARE, combine it with FEHB, or suspend FEHB to save thousands.
+The 2026 cost tables, 5-year-rule trap, strategy.

 - Feds Get 0%, Military Gets 7%: The 2027 Pay Gap's Pension Cost